For nearly a century, the Memorial Belltower has been NC State University’s most hallowed, recognized and photographed place.

 That part of the project includes other items such installation of a new HVAC system to protect the wood of the carillon and provide comfort for anyone playing it.
 The addition of bird screens is planned for the belfry openings.

 The design-build team of New Atlantic Contracting Inc. and Walter Robbs Callahan & Pierce Architects PA has completed structural, soil, thermographic and other testing to verify and document existing conditions and needs, and to establish detailed design solutions, construction schematics, timelines and the like.
 Decisions both large (type of stairs) and small (yes, the minor hole in the capstone at the top northwest corner struck by lightning in 2009 will remain) have been made.
 As much as possible, the team is following Deacy’s original blueprints, plans and vision, and staying true to the Belltower’s era in selection of new light fixtures, for example.

 Studies showed that the Belltower itself is in excellent structural condition with no significant signs of lateral movement or settlement, Lallathin noted.
 Installation of the carillon is fairly straightforward.

 The bad news, however, is extensive surface damage to the concrete, granite, serpentine and marble throughout the tower, so repairs and ensuring future protection and stability are priorities.
 “The water infiltration and problems are coming from several sources,” he said.

-The first visible work this fall will include digging out and replacing much of the fill material under the plinth.
+The project will also involve digging out and replacing much of the fill material under the plinth.
 The current clay mixture is holding moisture and allowing it to pool and wick up through masonry, to the degree that cracking and settling pavers surrounding the tower had to be replaced by gravel a few years ago.
 The project team will reinstall concrete flatwork to match the historic scoring pattern after upgrading the drainage system.

 Once Belltower site work gets going, a webcam will allow the NC State community to keep an eye on progress.